Home Closed Back Headphone Reviews AudioQuest NightOwl Carbon Review – Life Goes On

 You see, I was all gung ho on trying out the Audeze EL-8 Closed-back since I had written an article on the EL-8 Open back and absolutely loved them.

 The old man had better ideas.
+But was it a better idea to suggest the NightOwl instead?

-But what made me almost say no was the fact that he had recommended the Audeze LCD-X a while back and I absolutely hated them.
+What made me almost say no was the fact that he had recommended the Audeze LCD-X a while back and I absolutely hated them.

 The old man and I developed a strange, off-kilter, sort of awkward bond, but he’s since retired from the company and wholeheartedly deserves the ride off into the sunset after decades of service.